VirakbothH/Asteroids-Multiplayer/README.md

 # Asteroids Remake: Multiplayer Edition

-This project is a modernized version of BrickSigma’s original Asteroids remake.
+This project is a modernized version of BrickSigma's original Asteroids remake.
 While the original was a singleplayer, lives-based game built with Python and Pygame, this version introduces several new features and enhancements, including multiplayer support and a time-based scoring system.

 ## Key Features